Vyral/donovans-long-island/_posts/2020-06-23-77-of-potential-home-sellers-are-preparing-to-sell-now-following-the-end-of-stay-at-home-orders.md

 youtube_code:
 ---

-Friends and Clients —Did you know that the latest Realtor's Report states that:
+Did you know that the latest Realtor's Report states that:

 ***77% of Potential Home Sellers are Preparing to Sell Now following the end of Stay-at-Home orders\!***

 Despite the unavoidable fact of the coronavirus pandemic, many of us still have to deal with "regular" issues like selling our homes.

-I am sending you this message because at one time you contacted me about a Home Value Report or an Estimate of your home's value.The good news is that "Plenty of buyers also appear ready to take advantage of record-low mortgage rates and the stability that comes from these locked in monthly payments for future years."...says NAR Chief Economist Lawrence Yun.
+I am sending you this message because at one time you contacted me about a Home Value Report or an Estimate of your home's value.The good news is that "Plenty of buyers also appear ready to take advantage of record-low mortgage rates and the stability that comes from these locked in monthly payments for future years."…says NAR Chief Economist Lawrence Yun.

 That being said, here is a question: If I had a pre-qualified buyer who was willing to pay you a price acceptable to you for your home and was would also allow you to move in the time - frame you wanted.
 Would you consider selling your house?